Vegan Gingersnaps with Quinoa Flour

 Sometimes I feel like cookies are just too sweet – sweet almost to the point where it's hard to eat them – but because gingersnaps use molasses as a portion of the sweetener they don't have that.
 Plus, in this recipe we're using coconut sugar which is even less sweet than regular cane sugar, so you don't have to worry about the cloyingly sweet factor.

 The base is a blend of quinoa flour and brown rice flour.
 I love using quinoa flour in my cookies because it adds some nutty flavors while still adding nutrition and protein.
-Sometimes in baking, you might have noticed that we toast our quinoa flour, but I chose not to here because the strong flavors from the molasses and spices, hides any bitterness you might get from the flour.
+Sometimes in baking, you might have noticed that we toast our quinoa flour, but I chose not to here because the strong flavors from the molasses and spices, hide any bitterness you might get from the flour.

 The fat in these cookies is coconut oil which I use almost exclusively in my baking.
 The coconut oil not only helps the cookies stay nice and moist on the inside, but it also brings an ever-so-faint flavor of coconut to the cookies.
 Mmmhmm!